 3. Let Curls Cool Before Styling

 Before you take your curls and manipulate them into whatever final style you’ll be wearing, let them cool completely.
-When you pin or tie it up while the hair is still warm, you risk stretching or denting the curls, which will just take more time to correct later.
+When you try to style the hair while it is still warm, you risk stretching or denting the curls, which will just take more time to correct later.
 I personally curl my hair and let them cool while doing my makeup, then go back to do final touches.
+Typically, I just finger comb the curls out for a softer effect, as shown above!

 4. Curl in Smaller Sections